Film

 Kei Ishikawa’s take on Ishiguro’s first published work is frustrating and bland, undermining its fascinating c…

-- William Shakespeare, Hamlet, Japan, World news, Asia Pacific, Books, Stage, Anime, Culture, Animation in film, Film, Film adaptations
+- Hamlet, William Shakespeare, Japan, World news, Asia Pacific, Books, Stage, Anime, Culture, Animation in film, Film, Film adaptations

 Scarlet review – Mamoru Hosoda turns Hamlet into tale of prowling knights and deep ‘nothingness’